riccardo-pagani/Zoo-Station/README.md

 # Zoo-Station
-Custom WordPress website (https://cf-zoostation.net).
-"Zoo Station: some footnotes."
+Custom WordPress website (https://cf-zoostation.net). "**Zoo Station: some footnotes**".
 A collection of visual and multimedia footnotes added to the book “Zoo Station: The Story of Christiane F.” (Wir Kinder vom Bahnhof Zoo)
 ## Technical details
 The whole website is built based on an open-source template called Lovecraft (https://wordpress.org/themes/lovecraft/).
 Here is a list of the main customizations:
 * Big part of the graphical aspects and user interface